jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 8.13.1 AbsoluteValue

-Calculates the absolute value of every cell in a raster..
+Calculates the absolute value of every cell in a raster.

 *Parameters*: